 It’s every parent’s worst nightmare: you schedule a family photo shoot for the one day of the week everyone is available, get everyone’s hair and clothes looking nice, and then of course, your child gets sick.
-It happened to me Sunday, and here is how to handle the situation, with Central Park family photos from Sandy, Bryan, and Henrik’s shoot.
+It happened to me Sunday during my session with Sandy, Bryan and Henrik.
+Here is how to handle the situation and the Central Park family photos that we took during the shoot.

 Poor Henrik.
 He is normally an energetic little boy, but when I met him on Sunday morning, he was in the early stages of coming down with something.
 In this case, he woke up groggy and felt worse as we continued the shoot.
 As it turns out, Henrik had strep throat, but I know he is in good hands with mom Sandy and Dad Bryan.